 People with unexplained chronic fatigue and pain disorders tend to be pretty ‘foggy’.
 People with chronic fatigue syndrome contend with ‘brain fog’, people with fibromyalgia battle ‘fibro-fog’ and post-cancer fatigue patients – they have ‘chemo-fog’.
 Thinking clearly is not definitely not at a premium in these disorders but researchers may have uncovered a reason why – without studying any of them

 Infections aren’t the only thing the ‘Manhattan Project’ is finding of relevance to chronic fatigue syndrome, however.
 Check out what else they’re finding and a review of the study on Simmaron’s website here.

-Make sure you don’t miss another by registering for our free ME/CFS and Fibromyalgia blogs here..
+Make sure you don’t miss another one by registering for our free ME/CFS and Fibromyalgia blogs here...

 Tell us how your coronavirus vaccination went and find out how other people with ME/CFS and/or FM fared with their coronavirus vaccination in Health Rising’s Coronavirus Vaccine Side Effects Poll.